International Paper

 10. Reports through standardised reporting systems?

-The company's report has been prepared in accordance with the GRI standards and it has also published CDPs (water security, forests and climate change) on its website.
+The company's sustainability report has been prepared in accordance with the GRI standards, and it has also published CDPs (water security, forests, and climate change) on its website.

 11. Climate risks assessment available?

-[Externally verified] The company's CDP climate questionnaire and TCFD report state the actual and potential impacts of climate change on the company, as well as the metrics, targets, and processes used to assess or manage climate risks and responsibilities.
+[Externally verified] The company's CDP climate questionnaire and TCFD report outline the actual and potential effects of climate change on the company, as well as the metrics, targets, and procedures employed to evaluate and address climate risks and responsibilities.
 This information is externally verified.

 12. Natural capital assessment available?

-The company has conducted Natural Capital assessments and has published a case study on its webpage.
+The company has conducted Natural Capital assessments and a case study is published on the webpage.

 13. Lists countries and operations?

-Processing - United States, Canada, Europe, North Africa, and Latin America.
-However, the company does not provide all locations at a national level.
+Production - United States, Canada, Europe, North Africa, and Latin America.
+However, locations are not all at the country level and it is not clear whether it covers all operations.

 14. Lists countries sourcing from?

-In 2022, the company reported that it sourced 97% of its fibre from the US and 3% from Canada.
+The company reports that it sources 95.6% of its fibre from the US and 3.5% from Canada.
+Data as of 2023.

 0 / 1